masasam/dotfiles/README.md

 You can install all with this command.
 You can install anything written after allinstall in the makefile.
 Keep Dropbox synchronized before doing make allinstall.

+    make backup

+The ArchLinux package list installed by this command is backed up in the archlinux directory.

 	make allbackup